statutory health insurance upper limit

 Katrin Straub

-The cap in statutory health insurance, also known as the contribution assessment limit, significantly affects your monthly contributions.
-For the year 2025, there are important changes that high earners and voluntarily insured individuals should be aware of.
+The income ceiling in statutory health insurance, also known as the contribution assessment ceiling, has a major impact on your monthly contributions.
+For 2025, there are important changes that high earners and voluntarily insured people should be aware of.

 The topic in brief and concise terms